gnolang/gno/docs/gno-infrastructure/setting-up-a-faucet.md

 ## Premining funds to an address

-Before setting up the faucet, we need to make sure that the address will be used to serve the funds contain enough testnet funds.
+Before setting up the faucet, we need to make sure that the address used to serve the funds contains enough testnet funds.

 In your monorepo clone, visit the `genesis_balances.txt` file in the `gno.land/genesis` folder.
 This file contains a list of addresses and their